ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 ```
 {: codeblock}

-Next, create a new credential containing private endpoints and new API key, as follows:
+Next, create a new credential containing private endpoints and a new API key, as follows:

 ```bash
 ibmcloud resource service-key-create <private-key-name> <role> --instance-name <instance-name> --service-endpoint private